jewel/clearskies/protocol/core.md

 The client will examine the greeting and decide which protocol version and extensions it has in common with the server.
-It will then respond with a start message, which asks for a particular club by the clubs's access ID.
-(See the access codes section for an explanation of access IDs.)
-Here is an example "start" message:
+It will then respond with a start message.
+Here is an example
+"start" message:

 ```json